PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: Introduction

-\item {\textbf{\textit{Architecture Design: }}} For a robust visual assistant, the architecture and scalability of the foundational model are crucial.
-In this work, we use the flow-based Diffusion Transformer (DiT)~\citep{ma2024sit} as our base model.
-Compared to traditional diffusion models, flow-based models offer greater versatility and stability in modeling data distributions by learning conditional velocity fields.
+$\bullet$ {\textbf{\textit{3.
+Architecture Design: }}} For a robust visual assistant, the architecture and scalability of the foundation model are crucial.
+In this work, we use the flow-based Diffusion Transformer (DiT)~\citep{ma2024sit}, which offer great versatility and stability in modeling data distributions by learning conditional velocity fields.
 The DiT architecture further enhances scalability and is well-suited for incorporating conditional information.
-Building on this foundation, we introduce several unique and effective components.
-Specifically, we extend the dynamic partitioning and padding scheme to enable the model to handle input images of any resolution, closely aligning with human perceptual processes.
-Additionally, we introduce structure-aware and semantic-aware guidance, allowing the model to effectively follow multimodal instructions (images and open-ended user prompts) for a variety of manipulations.
+Building on this foundation, we introduce several key components.
+We extend the dynamic partitioning and padding scheme~\citep{lumina-next} to handle input images of any resolution, aligning closely with human perception.
+Additionally, we implement structure-aware and semantic-aware guidance, enabling the model to follow multimodal instructions (images and user prompts) for a wide range of manipulations.